smjcc/mdevd-as-an-admin/README.md

 ## `/etc/usbauth`

-When unauthorized USB devices are connected, a hopefully unique identifier string is constructed from device's attributes.
+When unauthorized USB devices are connected, a hopefully unique identifier string is constructed from the device's attributes.
 If this string occurs in the `/etc/usbauth` file, then the device will be authorized.
 A simple 'grep' is used, so all text outside the string is considered 'comment'.
 If not found, the constructed string will be printed to mdevd standard out, normally a log file.
 To add authentication for a new device, copy the string from the log file to `/etc/usbauth`, and add comments to taste.

 ## `/usr/lib/mdevd/`